Curt Bramble

-Curtis Scott Bramble is an American politician and Certified Public Accountant serving as a member of the Utah State Senate, representing the state's 24th senate district.
+Curtis Scott Bramble is an American politician and Certified Public Accountant who served as a member of the Utah State Senate, representing the state's 24th senate district.
 Prior to redistricting he represented the 16th senate district in Provo.
+On March 18, 2024, he announced that he would retire from the legislature at the end of 2024.

 Early life and career

 Bramble was born and raised in Chicago, Illinois, where he graduated from Crown High School.
 He grew up as a Methodist and joined the Church of Jesus Christ of Latter-day Saints while attending Notre Dame University.
 After Notre Dame, Bramble attended Brigham Young University, where he graduated with a B.S in and M.S. in accounting.

 Career

 Bramble worked as a Certified Public Accountant in Utah.
 Bramble was appointed as the Advisory Committee Chairman for Medical Cannabis Payment Solutions, a Las Vegas Company specializing in providing end-to-end management, across multiple management systems, for medicinal marijuana operations.

 Utah Senate

 Bramble was elected to the Utah Senate in 2000 and took office in January 2001.
 He initially served on the Business, Labor and Economic Development, and Revenue and Taxation Standing Committees; and on the Health and Human Services Joint Appropriation Committee.
 In 2004, Bramble became the Majority Leader of the Utah Senate for the 57th Utah Legislature and the Co-Chair of the Retirement and Independent Entities Joint Appropriation Committee.
 He also served on the Executive Offices and Criminal Justice, and Higher Education Joint Appropriations committees and Chaired the Retirement and Independent Entities Standing Committee.
 He also served on the Revenue and Taxation Committee for the 57th Utah State Legislature.
 Bramble was reelected to his third term to the Utah Senate in November 2008, defeating Democrat Radene Hatfield.

 Senator Bramble is currently up for reelection and has two challengers in the primary.